Skip to main content

 The Solus Staff have the right to enforce certain practices, even when in contrast with maintainers' vision.
 It also has the right to ultimately accept or reject a patch.

-Updating a Maintained Package
+Updating a maintained package

-Template for the MAINTAINERS.md File
+Template for the MAINTAINERS.md file

 Presented here is the MAINTAINERS.md file.
 This file must be provided verbatim alongside the other patch contents, and filled in with the maintainers' personal information.
 A Matrix contact is optional but recommended, while an email address is mandatory.
 Similar to the .solus/packager file used for packaging, the maintainers listed in MAINTAINERS.md must use their real first and last name(s) for accountability purposes.